 Tension headaches usually respond to treatment with common over-the-counter pain relievers.

-A cluster headache is another, less common, type of headache.
-Cluster headaches more often affect men.
+A cluster headache is another less common type of headache.
+Cluster headaches affect men more often than women.
 The headaches are characterized by sudden severe pain behind or around the eye, on one side of the head.
-Pain peaks within 10 minutes, but can last 15 minutes to three hours.
+Pain peaks within 10 minutes but can last 15 minutes to 3 hours.

-Migraines, which are considered a neurological disorder, are distinct from tension or cluster headaches.
+Migraine, which is considered a neurological disorder, and migraine episodes are distinct from tension or cluster headaches.
+When migraine is chronic, it can be very disruptive to a person’s life.

-Some people with migraines report warning symptoms.
+Some people with migraine report warning symptoms.
 This is known as migraine with aura.
 Warning symptoms may include blurred vision, seeing “stars,” or other odd sensations like unpleasant smells before the onset of an attack.
-Affected people may even experience slurred speech or other language difficulties.
+Some may even experience slurred speech or other language difficulties.
 Temporary loss of vision in one eye has also been reported.

-Aura may occur from 10 minutes to one day before onset of a migraine.
-In some cases, a person may experience an aura without having a migraine.
-Migraine with aura tends to be less severe and disabling than migraine without an aura.
+Aura may occur from 10 minutes to 1 day before the onset of a migraine episode.
+In some cases, a person may experience an aura without a migraine episode.
+Migraine with aura tends to be less severe and disabling than migraine without aura.

 - stress or anxiety